GUI/lua-shell-games/README.md

 A Lua library to help execute shell commands more easily and safely.

 - Easily execute shell commands, while capturing the command's output and exit code.
-Includes compatibility for older versions of Lua (pre 5.2) where `io.popen` does not return exit codes.
+Includes compatibility across versions of Lua, LuaJIT, and OpenResty where `io.popen` may not return exit codes (pre Lua 5.2 behavior).
 - Utilities to quote and escape shell arguments for safer, less error-prone execution.

 When executing shell commands, shell-games wraps either `os.execute` or `io.popen` (depending on whether the output is being captured).

-*OpenResty Note:* If using shell-games with OpenResty, be aware that executing shell commands is a blocking operation.
-This may or may not be okay depending on the context of your application, but you may want to consider alternatives like [lua-resty-shell](https://github.com/juce/lua-resty-shell) or [lua-resty-exec](https://github.com/jprjr/lua-resty-exec) if blocking is a concern.
+*OpenResty Note:* If using shell-games with OpenResty, be aware that executing shell commands with this library is a blocking operation.
+This may or may not be okay depending on the nginx phase (blocking in `init` is okay) and your application's requirements.
+You may want to consider alternatives like [lua-resty-shell](https://github.com/juce/lua-resty-shell) or [lua-resty-exec](https://github.com/jprjr/lua-resty-exec) if blocking is a concern.

 ## Installation